 Merit scholarships cover a set percentage of flat-rate tuition up to 18 units for the Fall and Spring semesters.
-The purpose of Exceptional Funding is to support academic pursuits in addition to this academic course load within the eight semesters (ten for Architecture) of scholarship eligibility.
+Exceptional Funding supports additional academic courses within the eight semesters (ten for Architecture) of scholarship eligibility.

-- Mork, Stamps & Trustee Scholars: Maximum amount of 8 units may be funded
+- Mork, Stamps & Trustee Scholars: Maximum amount of 8 full-tuition units may be funded

 - Presidential Scholars: Maximum amount of 8 half-tuition units, or 50% of the cost of each unit, may be funded (NOTE: half-tuition units cannot be combined to fund full-tuition)

-- Additional courses are required to complete a major, minor or GE that cause enrollment in more than 18 units during the Fall or Spring semesters
+Courses that cause enrollment in more than 18 units during the Fall or Spring semester or enrollment in up to 8 units during the summer term.

-- Summer classes at USC required to complete a major, minor or GE
+- Summer classes at USC including major/minor and GE courses.

 Exceptional Funding Deadlines